 Peppermint Mentha piperita

 I included peppermint on this list because it is so great for headaches.
-Headaches so often occur when we are under stress.
+Headaches often occur when we are under stress.
 Inhaling the fragrance can really help.
 You can also keep a diluted version with you if you get tension headaches and massage it onto your temples as needed.
 Roller bottles are great for this!

 Basil (Sweet Basil) Ocimum basilicum